software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 >
 > -- Kent C. Dodds

 Integration tests are a great balance of reliability and performance.
 Kent C. Dodds covers the importance of integration tests in his article [Write tests.
 Not too many.
-Mostly integration.](https://kentcdodds.com/blog/write-tests).
+Mostly integration.](https://kentcdodds.com/blog/write-tests) As the name of the article implies, Dodds suggests that most of the tests for the application should be integration tests.
+He makes some fair points to justify this claim:

+> One thing that it doesn't show though is that as you move up the pyramid, the confidence quotient of each form of testing increases.
+You get more bang for your buck.
+So while E2E tests may be slower and more expensive than unit tests, they bring you much more confidence that your application is working as intended.

+To get some confidence that our application is working as inteded, let's implement some integration tests for our REST API endpoints.

-In Java application, tests implemented and executed with the [JUnit](https://junit.org/junit5/) testing framework.
-JUnit tests are implemented as test classes.
+In Java applications, tests are implemented and executed with the [JUnit](https://junit.org/junit5/) testing framework.
+JUnit tests are implemented as _test classes_.
 Test classes can be annoted with the `@SpringBootTest` annotation to access the Spring application context in tests.
 This, for example makes the `@Autowired` annotations work.
 Methods annotated with the `@Test` annotation are the _test methods_, which test a specific _test scenario_.

-Test methods usually share certain common setup code, which should be done before each test method.
+Test methods usually share certain common setup code, which should be executed before each test method.
 This setup can be put inside a method annotated with the `@BeforeEach` annotation.
 The tests should be _independent_ from each other, meaning that for example the order in which the tests are executed should not matter.
 To achieve the independence, each test needs to start with an _empty database_.
 This is achieved by deleting all entities in the `setUp` method before each test.

 As an example, let's consider testing the following methods of a `MessageRestController` class: